 11. Goldman Sachs

-One of the more high-profile adopters of quantum technology, the Goldman Sachs Group, Inc. is an American multinational investment bank and financial services company headquartered in New York City.
-The bank has been working with Silicon Valley startup QC Ware for a few years now to investigate the use of quantum algorithms in finance, exploring how the technology will eventually outperform classical computers for finance applications.
+One of the more high-profile adopters of quantum technology in banking, the Goldman Sachs Group, Inc. is an American multinational investment bank and financial services company headquartered in New York City.
+The bank has been working with Silicon Valley startup QC Ware for a few years now to investigate the use of quantum algorithms in banking, exploring how the technology will eventually outperform classical computers for finance applications.

-William Zeng, head, quantum research, Goldman Sachs, believes:
+William Zeng, head of quantum research, Goldman Sachs, believes:

 “Quantum computing could have a significant impact on financial services, and our new work with QC Ware brings that future closer.”